Ron Simmons: Professional football

-He later had a brief career in the National Football League (NFL), selected in the sixth round of the 1981 NFL Draft.
-He played for the Cleveland Browns in 1981 and 1982, and the USFL's Tampa Bay Bandits from 1983 to 1985, and it was in Tampa where he was a teammate of future professional wrestler Lex Luger.
+He had a brief career in the National Football League (NFL).
+He was selected in the sixth round of the 1981 NFL draft by the Cleveland Browns.
+However, he was cut on August 25, 1981.
+He played in six games for the Ottawa Rough Riders of the Canadian Football League in 1981.
+He was released by the Rough Riders before the start of the season in July 1982.
+Simmons then played for the Tampa Bay Bandits of the United States Football League from 1983 to 1985, and it was in Tampa where he was a teammate of future professional wrestler Lex Luger.